EricZinda/Perplexity/docs/pxHowTo/pxHowTo070ActionVerbs.md

 ~~~
 The `DeleteOperation` itself is very simple, it is really just remembering what to delete.
 When it is asked to `apply_to()`, it calls the method in the `state` object that actually deletes the file, in *that* state object (which might be different than the one it was added to).

-To use the `DeleteOperation`, we create an instance of one and pass it to the `record_operations()` method in the `State` object, like this:
+To use the `DeleteOperation`, we create an instance of one and pass it to the `apply_operations()` method in the `State` object, like this:
 ~~~
 operation = DeleteOperation(new_state.get_binding(x_what_binding.variable.name).value[0])
-new_state.record_operations([operation])
+new_state.apply_operations([operation])
 ~~~

-The `record_operations()` method takes a list of operations to record, but in this case we're only doing one.
+The `apply_operations()` method takes a list of operations to apply, but in this case we're only doing one.
 Those two lines of code record that we want to delete a particular file, but they don't actually *do* it yet.
 Later, when we have the final solution group, we can gather all of the `Operations` that were done to the solutions in the group and call `apply_operations()` on the one single state we want to represent the new world.

 Doing things in this more roundabout way solves two problems.
 Recall that the solver builds a list of all solutions (conceptually) and then groups them into solution groups.
 We don't want files *actually being deleted* during this phase because some of the solutions might not be used!
 Furthermore, each solution in a group will only have a subset of the files deleted.
 Using operations allows us to both delay state changes as well as apply them to a single state which can represent the "new state of the world" once we know what to do.